New contributions to the library are welcome, but we ask that you please follow these guidelines:

 - Consider whether your changes are useful for all users, or if creating a Chart.js plugin would be more appropriate.

 - Avoid breaking changes unless there is an upcoming major release, which are infrequent.
-We encourage people to write plugins for most new advanced features, so care a lot about backwards compatibility.
+We encourage people to write plugins for most new advanced features, and care a lot about backwards compatibility.

 Joining the project